google/skia-buildbot/promk/README.md

 All alert rules are evaluated by [thanos-rule](https://thanos-ruler.skia.org), which then sends alerts to `alert-to-pubsub`.

-If an alert is changed only `make push_config_thanos` needs to be run.
+**If you add/remove alerts, please run `make update_alerts` to deploy them.** am.skia.org will take 5-10 minutes to see these changed alerts.

-A Thanos sidecar runs along side each Prometheus instance.
+A Thanos sidecar runs alongside each Prometheus instance.
 For each Prometheus instance that runs outside of `skia-public` we also run a `thanos-bouncer` container that sets up a reverse ssh port-forward that allows `thanos-query` to make queries against the Thanos sidecar.